 Once you have determined the source of the blockage, follow these steps to clear the blocked skimmers:

-8. Turn the pool pump back on and observe the skimmer function.
-The suction should have improved following the removal of any blockages.
+- Turn the pool pump back on and observe the skimmer function.
+After any blockages have been removed, the suction should have improved.

 Regularly checking and maintaining your pool skimmers and addressing any blockages can keep your pool clean and ensure its filtration system operates effectively.